nodrogluap/tamor/README.md

 cp config.yml.sample config.yml
 ```

 This is the file that you can customize for your site-specific settings.
-By default the config is set up to write result files under the current directory in ``output``, and is expecting the input list of paired tumor-normal samples in a file called ``tumor_dna_paired_germline_dna_samples.tsv`` which has 5 columns:
+By default the config is set up to write result files under the current directory in ``output``, and is expecting the input list of paired tumor-normal samples in a file called ``tumor_dna_paired_germline_dna_samples.tsv`` which has 5 columns to be specified:

 ```
 subjectID<tab>tumorSampleName<tab>germlineSampleName<tab>TrueOrFalse_germline_contains_some_tumor<tab>PCGRTissueSiteNumber
 ```

-The subjectID, tumorSampleName and germlineSampleName must:
+The ``subjectID``, ``tumorSampleName`` and ``germlineSampleName`` must:

 - *CONTAIN NO UNDERSCORES*
-- The subjectID must be between 6 and 35 characters (due to a PCGR naming limitation)
+- The ``subjectID`` must be between 6 and 35 characters (due to a PCGR naming limitation)
-- tumorSampleName and germlineSampleName must be the exact names you used in your Illumina sequencing sample spreadsheets
+- ``tumorSampleName`` and ``germlineSampleName`` must be the exact ``Sample_Name`` values you used in your Illumina sequencing sample spreadsheets

 These sample sheets are the only metadata to which tamor has access.
 Place all the Illumina experiment sample sheets for your project into ``data/spreadsheets`` by default (see the ``samplesheets_dir`` setting in ``config.yml``).
+They must be called ``runID.csv`` where runID is typically the Illumina folder name in the format ``YYMMDD_machineID_SideFlowCellID``.

+Tamor can start with either BCL files or FASTQ.
+If you are starting with BCLs, the full Illumina experiment output folders (which contain the requisite ``Data/Intensities/Basecalls`` subfolder) are expected by in ``data/bcls/runID`` (see ``bcl_dir`` setting in``config.yaml``).
+Tamor will perform bcl to fastq conversion, with the FASTQ output into ``data/analysis/primary/sequencer/runID`` (see ``analysis_dir`` setting in ``config.yaml``, and the default ``sequencer`` is ``novaseq6000``).

+If instead you are providing the FASTQs directly as input to tamor, they must also be in the ``data/analysis/primary/sequencerName/runID`` directory, with a corresponding Illumina Experiment Manager samplesheet ``data/spreadsheets/runID.csv``. *Why?* This is required because tamor reads the sample sheet to find the correspondence between Sample_Name and Sample ID for each sequencing library (multiple Sample IDs can correspond to the same tumor sample e.g. if more than one prep was done, XP loading was used, or there are multiple barcodes for one sample for color balancing on small runs).
+The samplesheet is also used to determine if Unique Molecular Indices were used to generate the sequencing libraries, which requires different handling in Dragen during genotyping downstream.

+*If you provide FASTQ files directly, they must be timestamped later than the corresponding Illumina Experiment Manager spreadsheet, otherwise Snakemake will assume you've consequentially changed the spreadsheet and try to automatically regenerated all FASTQs for that run -- from potentially non-existent BCLs*.

 The list of tissue site numbers for the version of PCGR included here is:

 ```
                         0 = Any